lorenzocarvisiglia/dynamicConformalSurv/README.md

 3. inverse probability of censoring weighting to account for right-censored outcomes;
 4. inversion of calibrated survival thresholds to obtain prediction interval endpoints.

-The implementation is intentionally script-based.
-It is not an R package.

 ## Repository structure

 ```text